dapiced/redhat_summary_status/README.md

    ```bash
    chmod +x redhat_status_modular.py
    ```
+   *Note: The launcher script `redhat_status_modular.py` is included and provides easy access to all features.*
 3. **Clean Legacy Files** (if upgrading from monolithic version):
    ```bash
    # Archive the original large monolithic file (optional)